Akashsenthilraja/Face-Detection-using-Opencv-python/README.md

 # Face-Detection-using-Opencv-python
-A small project for using OpenCV in python
+A small project using OpenCV in python